 To underscore that belief, he has been an Adjunct Professor at Quinnipiac University School of Law for more than 25 years and currently teaches the course in Medical Malpractice.

-He was recently named by Best Lawyers as the “Lawyer of the Year for Medical Malpractice Law — Plaintiffs, Stamford, CT, 2021”* (an honor he also received in 2019, 2017, 2015 and 2012).
-Previously, he was named by Best Lawyers as the “Lawyer of the Year for Personal Injury Litigation — Plaintiffs, Stamford, CT, 2018″* and received the same honor in 2014*.
+Previously, he was named the “Lawyer of the Year for Medical Malpractice Law — Plaintiffs, Stamford, CT,” in 2021, 2019, 2017, 2015 and 2012.
+In addition, he was named by Best Lawyers as the “Lawyer of the Year for Personal Injury Litigation — Plaintiffs, Stamford, CT,” in 2018 and 2014.

 He believes it is crucial that the legal profession elevate its perceptions and the practice of law to greater heights.
 His advocacy for more compassionate and concerned participation on the part of all lawyers is something he practices and teaches.
 So, in addition to the roster of professional seminars Ernie presents across the country, he also teaches internationally and writes articles for legal journals and magazines on the subject of humanistic and ethical best practices.